-3.1 Terms and Definitions 3.1.1 D-value The largest overall dimension of the helicopter when rotor(s) are turning measured from the most forward position of the main rotor tip path plane to the most rearward position of the tail rotor tip path plane or rearward extension of the helicopter structure.
-1 Energy Institute, 61 New Cavendish Street, London W1G 7AR, UK, www.energyinst.org.
+3.1 Terms and Definitions

+Term Definition D-Value The largest overall dimension of the helicopter when rotor(s) are turning, measured from the most forward position of the main rotor tip path plane to the most rearward position of the tail rotor tip path plane or rearward extension of
-2 National Fire Protection Association, 1 Batterymarch Park, Quincy, MA 02169-7471, www.nfpa.org.

-3.1.2 Design helicopter A composite helicopter used in design of the helideck having the largest set dimensions and the maximum take-off weight/mass (MTOW/MTOM) of the range of helicopters for which the helideck is being designed.
-NOTE - The maximum design weight (mass) of the helideck may limit the usable weight (mass) of a helicopter, (See Design Load section 5.2 and Weight (Mass) / Size Limitation Markings section 6.5).
-3.1.3 Deck integrated firefighting system(s) (DIFFS) A fire suppression system integrated into the helideck surface structure using pop-up foam/water nozzles 3.1.4 Final approach and take-off area (FATO) A defined area over which the final phase of the approach maneuver to hover or landing is completed and which the take-off maneuver is commenced.
-NOTE - The minimum size of the FATO is 1D.
+Term Definition the helicopter structure.
+Design Helicopter A composite helicopter used in design of the helideck having the largest set dimensions and the maximum take-off weight/mass (MTOM/MTOM) of the range of helicopters for which the helideck is being designed.
+Note: The maximum design weight (mass) of the helideck may limit the usable weight (mass) of a helicopter, (See Design Load section 5.2 and Weight (Mass) / Size Limitation Markings section 6.5).
+Deck integrated firefighting system(s) (DIFFS) A fire suppression system integrated into the helideck surface structure using pop-up foam/water nozzles.
+Final Approach and Takeoff Area (FATO) A defined area over which the final phase of the approach to hover or a landing is completed, and from which the takeoff maneuver is initiated and to compensate for permitted maneuvering.
+Note: The minimum size of the FATO is 1D and the FATO shape should match the shape of the TLOF.
+Ground Effect An improvement in helicopter lift capability that develops whenever the helicopter flies or hovers at a height of 1 rotor diameter or less over the touchdown or liftoff area (TLOF).
+It a result of the interference of the surface with the airflow pattern of the rotor system and it is more pronounced the nearer the ground is approached resulting in increased blade efficiency while operating in ground effect.
+Ground effect results from the cushion of denser air built up between the surface and helicopter by the air displaced downward by the rotor.
+Ground Effect Area The solid area that provides ground effect.
+Note: This area can be provided by the touchdown or liftoff (TLOF) area or the touch down and liftoff (TLOF) plus a safety shelf (if installed).
+Helicopter A rotary wing aircraft that depends principally for its support and motion in the air upon the lift generated by one or more power-driven rotors, rotating on substantially vertical axes.
+Note: This document provides requirements and guidance for the design of a helideck for helicopters with a single main rotor only.
+Helideck An area on a fixed or floating offshore facility designated for the landing and takeoff of helicopters, which includes, as applicable, some or all of the supporting facilities/equipment necessary for helicopter operations, such as personnel/cargo handling, parking, tie-down, fueling, maintenance, etc. 0.83D Helideck A helideck on which the TLOF is of sufficient size to contain a circle of diameter of 0.83D of the largest helicopter that will use the helideck.
+1.0D Helideck A helideck on which the TLOF is of sufficient size to contain a circle of diameter of 1.0D of the largest helicopter that will use the helideck.

-3.1.5 Ground effect

-An improvement in helicopter lift capability that develops whenever the helicopter flies or hovers near the touch down or lift-off area (TLOF).

-NOTE - Ground effect results from the cushion of denser air built up between the surface and helicopter by the air displaced downward by the rotor.

-3.1.6 Ground effect area

-The solid area that provides ground effect.

-NOTE - This area can be provided by the touch down or lift-off (TLOF) area plus a safety shelf.

-3.1.7 Helicopter

-A rotary wing aircraft that depends principally for its support and motion in the air upon the lift generated by one or more power-driven rotors, rotating on substantially vertical axes.

-NOTE - This document provides requirements and guidance for the design of a helideck for helicopters with a single main rotor only.

-3.1.8 Helideck

-An area on a fixed or floating offshore facility designated for the landing and takeoff of helicopters, which includes, as applicable, some or all of the supporting facilities/equipment necessary for helicopter operations, such as personnel/cargo handling, parking, tiedown, fueling, maintenance, etc.

-3.1.9 0.83D helideck

-A helideck on which the TLOF is of sufficient size to contain a circle of diameter of 0.83D of the largest helicopter that will use the helideck.

-3.1.10

-1D helideck.

-A helideck on which the TLOF is of sufficient size to contain a circle of diameter of 1.0D of the largest helicopter that will use the helideck.